jscad/OpenJSCAD.org/packages/web/README.md

 cd base-directory-of-website
 git clone https://github.com/jscad/OpenJSCAD.org
 cd OpenJSCAD.org
+cd packages/web . // this is where the web version is cp ../examples ./examples // copy the examples here
 <start a web server here>
 ```
 And then access the contents via the URL of the web-site.
   * index.html for the standard version
   * viewer-minimal.html for the barebones viewer
   * viewer-options.html for the 'all options' variant of the above

 >NOTE: You might need configuration changes to allow access to the some of the contents (examples etc).